 Once you’ve wrapped the twine a few times, secure the end with another drop of hot glue.

-Tie a knot to cover the drop of the hot glue.
+Tie a knot to cover the drop of hot glue we made in step 4.

-Then, move up about 3-4 inches and tie another triple knot.
+Then, move up about 3-4 inches and tie a triple knot.

 Thread on three wood beads.